Riley Brockington: Career

-From 2003 to 2010, Brockington served River Ward for two terms as the public school board trustee.
-During that time, he served in several capacities including Chair of the Business Services Committee, Budget Committee, and Vice-Chair of the Board.
+Brockington was easily re-elected in the 2006 municipal elections, defeating Patrick Ready, 5,617 votes to 2,626.
+During his two terms on the school board, he served in several capacities including Chair of the Business Services Committee, Budget Committee, and Vice-Chair of the Board.
 In 2009, School Board Trustees from across Ontario elected Brockington the Vice-President of the Ontario Public School Boards Association.
+Brockington planned to run for re-election in the 2010 municipal elections, but dropped out on the final day of nominations.
+He cited having accomplished his goals as trustee, having to juggle a full-time job at Statistics Canada and all the meeting for reasons for dropping out.
+Brockington donated to the Conservative Party of Canada during the 2011 Canadian federal election.